dartion/ML-Projects/Board_Game_Review_Prediction/readme.md

     - Remove the following columns after realising the less co-relation [bayes_average_rating, average_rating, type, name, id]
 5. Split the dataset for **Training, Testing and Validating** the Predictions
-6. Use KNN and SVC to predict beningn and malignant cells
+6. Use KNN and SVC to predict benign and malignant cells
-7. Print the predicted score of each algoritm.
+7. Print the predicted score of each algorithm.

 ## Results